backstage/community/project-areas/Maintainer-Guidance.md

 # Project Area Ways of Working

-This document the ways of working that are common across all project areas, as well additional practices that may be adopted by individual areas.
+This documents the ways of working that are common across all project areas, as well additional practices that may be adopted by individual areas.

 ## Common